borntofrappe/fullstack-d3/README.md

 - `count` is helpful to describe how many people are registered in the specific object

 - `total` considers every person with the same ses, and is useful to change the color of the stacked columns.
-It is only with people in the same gender/education pair that the rectangles are colored and sectioned according to economic status
+It is only with people in the same gender/education pair so that the rectangles are colored and sectioned according to economic status

 - `height`, `y` allow to position the rectangle elements

 #### Final remarks

-The visualization includes other features I elected not to document in detail:
+The visualization includes other features I decided not to document in detail:

 - shapes are modified in their `y` coordinate to avoid excessive overlap.
 This is achieved by assigning an arbitrary offset once a person is generated